 This factsheet looks at how you can complain about prison, any time limits you have when making a complaint and what you can do if you are still not happy.Download

-This factsheet looks at how you can complain about the police, any time limits you have when making a complaint and what you can do if you are still not happy with the outcome of your complaint.Download
+This factsheet looks at how you can complain about the police and what happens when you make a complaint.
+There is also information about what you can do if you are still not happy with the outcome of your complaint.Download

-Some people with mental health problems find using complementary and alternative treatments beneficial.
-This factsheet explains what complementary therapies are and you can access them.Download
+Some people with mental health problems find using complementary and alternative treatments helpful.
+This factsheet explains what complementary therapies are and how you can get them.Download

 Throughout your life, different organisations record information about you.
 Within the NHS, doctors and other health professionals need to keep information about your illnesses and treatment so that if another health professional sees you they know what care you have had so far.
 The NHS keeps this information secure and carefully controls who can access it.
 This factsheet covers the rules on confidentiality and when it can be breached.
 It also covers confidentiality issues in other areas, such as employment.
 Download